paazmaya/image-duplicate-remover/README.md

 * `v0.3.0` (2018-)
   - Use [`npm-shrinkwrap.json`](https://docs.npmjs.com/files/shrinkwrap.json) for locking the working set of 3rd party dependencies
+  - Previous migration from `node-sqlite3` to `better-sqlite3` was not properly tested #25
 * `v0.2.1` (2018-08-13)
   - Switched from using `node-sqlite3` to `better-sqlite3` #15
 * `v0.2.0` (2018-05-14)